Get logs from a running or stopped container

-Exit code 255 is the maximum possible exit code value (since exit codes are 8-bit unsigned integers, ranging from 0 to 255).
-When Docker reports "exited with code 255," it means the container's main process terminated abnormally, but the exact cause isn't specified by the exit code itself.
-This error commonly occurs in several scenarios: - **Negative exit codes**: When an application exits with a negative value (like -1 in Go or Java), the operating system converts it to 255 because exit codes must be between 0 and 255. - **SSH failures**: When using Docker Machine or docker-machine ssh, connection issues often manifest as exit code 255. - **Out-of-range exits**: Using `exit -1` or similar out-of-range values in shell scripts results in exit code 255. - **Process crashes**: Segmentation faults, memory corruption, or other fatal errors can sometimes produce exit code 255.
-Unlike more specific exit codes (126 = permission denied, 127 = command not found, 137 = OOM killed), exit code 255 requires deeper investigation through logs and debugging.
+Exit code 255 is the maximum possible exit code value (exit codes are 8-bit unsigned integers, ranging from 0 to 255).
+When Docker reports "exited with code 255," it means the container's main process terminated abnormally, but the exact cause isn't encoded in the exit code itself.
+This result commonly comes from a few scenarios: - **Negative exit codes**: When an application exits with a negative value (like -1 in Go, Java, or a shell script), the operating system wraps it to 255 because exit codes must be between 0 and 255. - **SSH failures**: When using Docker Machine or `docker-machine ssh`, connection issues often surface as exit code 255. - **Out-of-range exits**: Calling `exit -1` or similar out-of-range values in shell scripts produces exit code 255. - **Process crashes**: Segmentation faults, memory corruption, or other fatal errors can sometimes produce exit code 255.
+Unlike more specific exit codes (126 = command found but not executable / permission denied, 127 = command not found, 137 = killed by SIGKILL / OOM), exit code 255 carries no specific meaning and requires deeper investigation through logs and `docker inspect`.

 Start by examining the container logs for any error messages: